Distance From Vancouver (South End of Lions

 The two sides of Lynn Headwaters Regional Park are connected via the

-Hanes Valley Route (one way hike), visible on the map below.
+Hanes Valley Route (a one-way hike), visible in the map below.
 Our hike

-The map is courtesy of Lynn Headwaters Regional Park and was obtained
+The map is courtesy of Metro Vancouver Regional Parks.

 Goat Mountain Trail Map